openSUSE/obs-landing/_posts/development/2025-09-11-details_new_request-workflow.md

 ### Making a decision

-The lower part of the page is all about making a decision after reviewing the requests conversation, reviews, changes and build results.
+The lower part of the page is all about making a decision after reviewing the request's conversation, reviews, changes and build results.

 To help you to understand if you can make this decision, we again display a summary of the build results and the reviews right before the buttons to make a decision.